Portions: 6 servings Calories: 480kcal |

 - 2 tomatoes, seeded and diced

-- ¼ cup of apple cider vinegar or 3 tablespoons of lemon juice
+- ¼ cup apple cider vinegar, or 3 tablespoons of lemon juice

-- ½ teaspoon of black pepper (freshly-cracked, or ground), (or more, to taste)
+- ½ teaspoon black pepper, freshly-cracked, or ground, (or more, to taste)

-- A handful of parsley or green onions minced
+- A handful of minced parsley, or green onions to garnish

 Preparation